StStep/ulam-elements/readme.md

 since I hope to port this project at some point to a simple HW implementation, I have been avoiding using a lot of the less-obvious ULAM functionality.

-Making the Nucleus statistical seems to have had little affect on the allocation.
+Making the Nucleus statistical removes it's ability to center if only a single room entry is being used.

 Making the cytoplasm statistical seems to have removed the rigidity of the allocated space.
 Making it only well-defined when it has a surrounding structure.
 This might make it less useful overall.